 No matter the type of pocket knife, when the blade of your pocket knife is open, it’s important that it’s securely locked so that it doesn’t slip.
-And that’s the whole point of the locking system of a pocket knife: to ensure optimal and safe use of the knife.
+And that’s the whole point of the locking system of an EDC pocket knife: to ensure optimal and safe use of the knife.

 At Grommet’s Knife and Carry we carry a variety of knives, knowing how they lock can help you decide on which knife will be best for you.
 These locking systems are very different from one model to the next.
 Front pump, rear pump, flat spring, or rotating ferrule – the ways to close a folding knife are very diverse.

-Explored in this article all the subtleties of each of the pocket knife blade closures.
+Explored in this article all the subtleties of each of the pocket knife blade closures you’ll find at a knife store.
 You’ll learn more about each type of knife, and how to identify the advantages and uses of each mechanism and make an informed choice.

 The lockback is one of the oldest locking mechanisms in the history of pocket knives.
 This type of locking mechanism is provided by a locking lever on the back of the handle with a projection.
 When the pocket knife is opened, its metal spine interlocks with a notch in the back of the blade, preventing its return movement.

 For this lockback mechanism, the lever is pressed by a flat spring inside the back of the handle.
 It’s unlocked by pressing down on the back of the lever.
 The latter is accessible through a small cutout in the linings on the back of the handle.

 In the closed position, the lockback knife lever presses against the cam surface at the back of the head.
 It prevents iit from opening on its own.

 The advantages of this lock are ease of use for this type of knife.
 Both with the right and left hand.
 Other advantages are the simplicity of construction and reliability when holding the pocket knife blade in the closed position.